 Firstly, if your mind is on a raceway please flow through a couple of vigorous sun salutations to burn off some thoughts before practicing these asanas.

 - Tree pose AKA Vrksasana – Since you are balancing on one foot in tree pose, it is hard to think of anything other than centering yourself and your breath.
 Tree pose strengthens your ankles and feet and allows one to stand tall.

 - Forward fold AKA Uttanasana – This soothing asana calms the brain, reduces stress and stimulates digestion.
 Hinging forward stretches the hamstrings, calves, and hips.

 - Garland pose AKA Malasana – This is the squat that people around the world do to release waste from their bodies!
 If you suffer from constipation and gas – think dryness and airiness in your system – try this.
 Malasana also stretches the groin, strengthens and stretches the spine, and tones the abdomen.

-- Bow pose AKA Dhanurasana -While holding your ankles in prone position, bow pose massages your tummy, stimulates your organs, and cures constipation.
+- Bow pose AKA Dhanurasana -While holding your ankles in the prone position, bow pose massages your tummy, stimulates your organs and cures constipation.